UW-CTRL/AA548-spr2024/bite-size-notes/week-1-e-linearization.md

 # Linearization

 **Scope: Linearization in Multivariable Control System**
-- Many control models in real world are mostly made up of multiple states and a inputs.
+- Many control models in real world are mostly made up of multiple inputs and outputs.
 Using simple examples, pendulum, which is often covered in classes, we will study how linearization can be applied in multivariable control system.

 **Objectives**
 - To review the definition and the mathematical foundation of linearization.